phunanon/Insitux/integrations/Deadline.md

 (push [0 1 2] 3)
 ;; function
 ;; Returns a vector or dictionary with one item or key-value pair appended.
+;; Or, removes a key from a dictionary.

 (sect "Hello, world!"
 1 3)
 ;; function